Here is a video demonstration:

 You will see a list of commands that applies to the clicked Passcard:

-- Login in New Window command logs you in in the new browser window.
+- Login in Same Window command logs you in in the same browser window.

 - Go&Fill commands performs the first two actions from the login sequence: navigate and fill.